 The Center for Excellence in Teaching and Learning offers a variety of funding opportunities for KSU faculty.
 Click Here to view Scholarly Teaching's additional funding programs, each with its own designated eligibility requirements, selection critera, and application details.

-The Center for Excellence in Teaching and Learning posts all faculty workshops, special events, upcoming funding deadlines, and announcements in KSU Today so that faculty get an almost daily reminder of what's coming up at CETL.
+The Center for Excellence in Teaching and Learning posts all faculty workshops, special events, upcoming funding deadlines, and announcements in the Localist so that faculty has an option to recieve weekly reminders of what's coming up at CETL.

 For questions about part-time faculty advocacy at KSU, please visit the Part-time Faculty Council Website.